 Of the three causes listed above, the last two are certainly the most interesting.

 It is, in fact, a question of putting into perspective a series of activities that allow consumers to regain confidence, and, at the same time, to reverse a certain type of trend, prompting them to evaluate the managed savings as an attractive option.

-In both cases, adopting a digital marketing strategy can be very useful.
+In both cases, adopting a digital marketing strategy can be very useful for an effective asset management industry communication.
 It is no mystery, in fact, that the network is the ideal tool for reaching a greater number of savers in an increasingly effective way.
 However, although the benefits are clear, it is not always clear how to get there.

 In an interesting Forbes article on digital marketing in the financial sector, the author posed the question, borrowed from the language of baseball: “What inning are we in?”
 In other words, where are we?
 The article noted that, although the financial industry was among the first to adopt digital tools, in general, most companies are not even at the first base when it comes to digital communication.